tibbben/geospatial-visualization/syllabus.md

 [//]: # (>  [slide deck](slides/slides090.html{:target="\_blank"})

 *__Week 10 (Oct.
-24):__ GIS and Climate Resilience in Miami-Dade County*
+24):__ GIS and Climate Resilience in Miami-Dade County, GIS and Smart Cities in Coral Gables*

 [//]: # (confirmed - Kamrath, Christian <Christian.Kamrath@miamidade.gov>)
 [//]: # (confirmed - Hebert, Mark <mhebert@coralgables.com>)

 [//]: # (invited Office of resilience, Katie Hegemann)

 We are pleased to welcome Christian Kamrath from the Miami-Dade County Resilience Office and Mark Hebert from the Coral Gables GIS Lab.
-They will share how GIS and geospatial thinking are used in the context of resilience thinking in Miami-Dade county and the Coral Gables Municipality.
+Christian will share how GIS and geospatial thinking are used in the context of resilience thinking in Miami-Dade county and Mark will share how Coral Gabels leverages GIS for Smart City planning.
+Make sure to review the materials they have provided and be prepared to engage in a conversation and ask questions.

 [//]: # (Do we need a better example?
 Sea level rise is really only an elevation layer ... or we need to think of another good layer like storm surge, or forest cover)